 Research Opportunity for UPRM Students

-If you are aiming at graduate programs and terminal degrees, learned specialized research techniques and training, learn the job environment in federal agencies, and search for a job in the federal government, this internship may be the best pathway to your professional future.
+If you are aiming at graduate programs and terminal degrees, learned specialized research techniques and training, learn the job environment in federal agencies, and search for a job experience in the federal government, or just a job experience, this internship may be the best pathway to your professional future.

 General Expertise Areas

 Research opportunities in the past have focused but not limited to the following:

 - Environmental (biological, chemical, and physical pollutant impact and treatment in water, waste water, solid waste, hazardous waste, and others)

 - Plants and vegetation distribution, characterization, protection, preservation, identification in natural or disturbed ecological environments